jullienl/HPE-Synergy-baremetal/readme.md

   - Set root password
   - Create a %pre script to detect the primary boot from SAN volume (if any)
   - Create a %post to set RHEL repositories and hostname
-  - Add Ansible Control node SSH public key to .ssh/authorized_keys
+  - Add Ansible control node SSH public key to .ssh/authorized_keys
   - Set keyboard and language settings
   - Set time zone
   - Set ntp servers